 Moving on Mental Health

-The Ministry of Children and Youth Services is in the process of transforming the way child and youth mental health services are delivered across Ontario.
+The Ministry of Children, Community and Social Services is in the process of transforming the way child and youth mental health services are delivered across Ontario.
 In their Moving on Mental Health Strategy, released November 2012, the Ministry outlined its framework to establishing a better coordinated, integrated, collaborative and accountable child and youth mental health system while facilitating easier access for families and their children.

 Kinark’s Outdoor Centre